Admer456/bullet3/README.md

 Removed:
 - data
-- examples with great filesize
+- examples
 - most docs
 - build3 folder
 - tests

-The repository filesize is approximately 12 MB, compared to upstream's 130 MB.
+The repository filesize is approximately 10 MB, compared to upstream's about 310 MB.
 If you decide to clone this, make sure you use `--depth=1`.

 Here is the [original, up-to-date Bullet Physics SDK](https://github.com/bulletphysics/bullet3).